w3f/Grants-Program/applications/inkjet.md

 - OpenAI for LLM (GPT-4-32k, GPT-4-1106-preview)
 - ink!/Rust for Smart Contracts
 - CoinFabrik Scout for Vulnerabiity Detection
-- Monaco Editor for In-Browser IDE
-- React.js for Front-End Application
-- RabbitMQ for Queue
-- Docker for Containerization
-- Rust for Development Environment within the Container
-- Heroku for Hosting

 #### ink!
 Smart Contract Vectorstore: